travislopes/gravityflow/readme.txt

 - Added filter gravityflow_sort_criteria_status to allow initial sort order on status page load to be defined.
 - Added a setting to enable the Workflow Inbox count in the WordPress admin menu.
 - Updated the Workflow Inbox Count to be disabled by default; it can be enabled with the advanced setting on the plugin settings page.
-- Fixed an issue where the front-end workflow was showing stuck on same step for email based assignee.
+- Fixed an issue where the workflow was showing as stuck on same step for email assignees in the front-end.
 - Fixed an issue with Step Assignees on User Input Step causing a Fatal Error.
-- Fixed an issue with the print button on workflow details page and front-end pages.
+- Fixed an issue with the print button on the workflow details page and front-end pages.
-- Fixed JS errors with multiple status shortcodes on the same page.
 - Fixed an issue where workflow steps are processed for entry revisions created by GravityView Entry Revisions.
-- Fixed an issue with Step Condition on Form Submission Step.
-The entry meta of child form was fetched to process the condition, instead of parent form.
+- Fixed an issue with the Step Condition setting on the Form Submission Step where the entry meta of child form is fetched to process the condition, instead of the parent form.
 - Fixed an issue with step reassignment when the assignee policy has changed.

 = 2.6 =